nice-game-hints/template/README.md

 ```

 ## Achievements
-You can create a special folder with a name of `_achievements` to the root of the repository to write gradual hints for achievements.
+You can create a special folder with a name of `_achievements` to write gradual hints for achievements.
+These `_achievements` folders can be under any folders.
+I suggest to write them into the root folder or under the chapter folders of the game.
 ```
 📦 repository root
  ┣ 📜 index.md